-The paragraphs below describe the decision-making and corporate governance processes regarding political contributions made by Monsanto (the Monsanto Good Government Fund) and its political action committee (the Monsanto Citizenship Fund).
+In the following sections you will find information about the decision-making and corporate governance processes regarding political contributions made by Monsanto (the Monsanto Good Government Fund) and its political action committee (the Monsanto Citizenship Fund) and our lobbying interactions.

 Additional information can be found in public reports filed by candidates with state agencies by clicking on the individual state links listed here.